 Bluetooth is a helpful feature for connecting wireless headphones, speakers, mice, and keyboards.
 It can be frustrating when the Bluetooth on your MacBook Pro or MacBook Air won’t turn on.
 So, what can you do to fix it?

-In today’s article, we’ll explore why your MacBook Bluetooth won’t turn on and a few possible fixes you can try to get it working again.
+In today’s article, you’ll learn why your MacBook Bluetooth won’t turn on and 6 fixes you can try to get it working again.

 Key Takeaways